Suor/Suor.github.io/source/_posts/2015-04-12-metaprogramming-beyond-decency-part-2.markdown

 tree = decompile_func(lambda v: v <= 100)
 ```

-Once we did that we get a tree like this:
+Once we do that we get a tree like this:

 <img src="/images/metaprogramming/rule-tree.dot.svg" style="display: block; margin: 0 auto">